Security tiers

 RoleOwnsConfiguresAudited via

-Operatorthe worker fleet, the control plane, Tier-1 keysworker env, autopilot config, Sealed system-level config, image catalogtheir own infra audit (k8s audit logs, IAM trails, etc.) — outside Sagewai
+Operatorthe worker fleet, the control plane, Tier-1 keysworker env, autopilot config, Sealed system-level config, image catalogyour own infra audit (Kubernetes audit logs, IAM trails, etc.)

-End customer / project ownerper-project Sealed profiles, artifact destinationsprofile ref on workflows, identity content via admin UI / CLI / external backendsealed_audit_events table — every reveal, every injection, every revocation
+End customer / project ownerper-project Identity profiles, artifact destinationsprofile ref on workflows, identity content via admin UI / CLI / vault backendSagewai audit events — every reveal, every injection, every revocation

-2. Every Tier-2 read is audited. secret.decrypted, profile.injected, profile.cascade.resolved audit events name every key that was decrypted, on what run, by what actor — without naming the value.
+3. Every read is audited.
+Each decryption, injection, and cascade resolution emits a Sagewai audit event naming which key was used, on what run, by what actor — without naming the value.

-3. Mid-run revocation works.
-Through revocation: an operator can revoke a (profile_id, secret_key) pair; future enqueues fail-closed; in-flight runs that already injected the value get aborted (hard-revoke) or silently expire on next sandbox-start (soft-revoke).
+4. Revocation works mid-run.
+You can revoke a (profile, secret_key) pair: future enqueues fail closed; in-flight runs that already injected the value get aborted (hard-revoke) or expire on the next sandbox-start (soft-revoke).

-4. Cascade rotation is observable.
-When a profile is rotated between enqueue and sandbox-start, profile.drift_at_injection is emitted with the diff (added keys, removed keys).
+5. Cascade rotation is observable.
+When a profile is rotated between enqueue and sandbox-start, an audit event records the diff (added keys, removed keys) so you can trace which run picked up which version.

-5. Pool reuse is safe.
-The per-run secret cleanup hook scrubs Tier-2 env on release.
-If cleanup fails, the sandbox is discarded, not pooled.
+6. Pool reuse is safe.
+When a sandbox is released to the warm-pool, Tier-2 env is scrubbed.
+If the scrub fails, the sandbox is discarded, not pooled.

-6. Fail-closed on registry unreachability.
-If Postgres is unreachable when Sealed needs to consult the revocation registry, neither enqueue nor sandbox-start proceed — they raise RevocationCheckUnavailableError.
+7. Fail-closed on registry unreachability.
+If Postgres is unreachable when Sagewai needs to consult the revocation registry, neither enqueue nor sandbox-start proceeds — they raise a registry-unavailable error rather than risk shipping a revoked key.

 2. Backend-escape immunity.
-A vulnerability in the chosen sandbox backend (Docker daemon, k8s kubelet, Lambda runtime) that lets sandbox code escape to the host is the backend vendor's problem.
-Sagewai uses defense-in-depth (NetworkPolicy, resource limits, image variants without unnecessary tooling) but cannot defeat backend escapes.
+A vulnerability in your sandbox backend (Docker daemon, Kubernetes kubelet, Lambda runtime) that lets sandbox code reach the host is the backend vendor's problem.
+Sagewai layers defense-in-depth (network policies, resource limits, image variants without unnecessary tooling), but it can't defeat a backend escape.

 4. Out-of-band exfiltration.
 A malicious CLI agent inside a sandbox with NetworkPolicy.FULL can call any URL it likes.
-The deployment policy ("which sandbox image variant has which CLI") is the operator's responsibility.
-Don't put untrusted CLIs in FULL networks.
+The deployment policy — which sandbox image variant gets which network policy — is yours to set.
+Don't put untrusted CLI agents in FULL networks.

-The end-to-end path of a single Tier-2 secret (e.g. OPENAI_API_KEY in profile acme-prod) at a Mode 3 step:
+Walking through a single Tier-2 key (OPENAI_API_KEY in profile acme-prod) at a full-CLI-agent step:

-1. Operator creates profile via admin UI / CLI:
+1. You create the profile via admin UI or CLI:

 admin UI → POST /api/v1/admin/sealed/profiles

-Encrypted at rest with master key (Fernet wrapping)
+Encrypted at rest with a master key (Fernet wrapping for

 ↓